 86:11 SCRUM SIX The packs re-engage.
 Again, we don’t even get as far as ‘Bind’ because Wales – again – have ‘too much weight’: penalty to the Nation of Philosophers who – again – opt for the scrum.
 What is the French for deja-vu?

 86:50 SCRUM SEVEN This one goes down on the far side and is reset.
 ‘Who wouldn’t pay £84 to watch this?’ asks Brian Moore.
 Sitting on the edge of my beanbag in Darkest Gloucestershire, I’m genuinely not sure whether he’s being serious or sarcastic.

 87:35 SCRUM EIGHT Goes much the same way as Scrum Seven.
 Wayne Barnes’ smile is more a grimace than a grin.
-Rob Howley’s now on the touchline too.
+Rob Howley’s now on the touchline, arms folded.
 He looks stonier than a stone.

 88:19 SCRUM NINE This one – take a wild guess – goes down like a dropped pie but it’s a penalty to France.
 Louis Picamoles taps and goes and Wayne Barnes signals a penalty advantage to Les Bleus for Wales not being ten.
 France shovel it wide, fumble it and we come back.
 Maestri asks Barnes whether the last scrum should’ve perhaps been a penalty try.
 ‘No, because the scrum wasn’t moving,’ says Barnes, correctly.
 Maestri nods and opts for yet another heave-ho.
 He doesn’t look happy but then he’s a grumpy second row.
 He never looks happy.
 If he married Halle Berry, he’d expect her to cook.